Full class list and documentation

 • catalog (pyuvsim.simsetup.SkyModelData) – Source components.

-• beam_list (pyuvsim.BeamList) – BeamList carrying beam model (in object mode).
+• beam_list (pyuvsim.BeamList) – BeamList carrying beam model objects.

 • beam_dict (dict) – Map of antenna numbers to index in beam_list.